cagiiap/cagiiap/README.md

 ## I'm a Systems Development student.

-- 🌱 I’m currently learning about Java, Python, Web Development, and good code practices.
+- 🌱 I’m currently learning about Java, Python, Web Development, git and github, and good code practices.

 - 📖 I love to learn new things, new technologies, the learning process is essential for evolution.